R. L. Stine MasterClass Review: Will This Help You Write Stories Readers Love?

 Then, take fifteen minutes to write a story based on that title.

-When you’re done, share it in the comments, then leave feedback for three other writers.
+When you’re done, share it in the practice box below, then leave feedback for three other writers.
 And don’t forget to check out R.L.
 Stine’s Masterclass, too.